Lessons from the Rock for Europe's banks

 In 1933, President Franklin Roosevelt took drastic action to halt a series of runs on U.S. banks, successfully calming savers with an effective 100 percent deposit insurance.

-Greeks were last week rattled after the country's president said savers had withdrawn 700 million euros in one day.
+Greeks were last week rattled after the country's president said savers had withdrawn 700 million euros ($875 million) in one day.
 That prompted a similar amount to be withdrawn the next day.

 The exodus slowed, and there has been no sign of panic or queues at branches in Athens.
-But there had already been a slow run on Greek deposits -- about 72 billion euros, or 30 percent, has been taken out since the start of 2010.
+But there had already been a slow run on Greek deposits -- about 72 billion euros ($90 billion), or 30 percent, has been taken out since the start of 2010.

 A bigger worry is that Madrid's banking crisis or a Greek euro zone exit could prompt an exodus from Spanish banks.

-Shares in Bankia (BKIA.MC) plunged last week after a report that 1 billion euros had been pulled out by customers, forcing the government to deny the claim.
+Shares in Bankia plunged last week after a report that 1 billion euros ($1.25 billion) had been pulled out by customers, forcing the government to deny the claim.

-But Santander's (SAN.MC) British arm did see 200 million pounds withdrawn last Friday after it was included in a Moody's credit rating downgrade of Spanish banks.
+But Santander's British arm did see 200 million pounds ($300 million) withdrawn last Friday after it was included in a Moody's credit rating downgrade of Spanish banks.

 Several local governments withdrew funds from Santander UK due to worries about its parent, Spain, or the euro zone, even though it is an autonomous subsidiary and is self-sufficient in capital and funding, showing the risk of a run is not just about retail customers.